-Maxine Gowen, Ph.D., age 63
+Maxine Gowen, Ph.D., age 64

 Maxine Gowen has served as a member of our Board since July 2019.
-Dr. Gowen joined TamuroBio Inc., a biotechnology company, in August 2019, and currently serves as its part-time Chief Executive Officer.
-Dr. Gowen founded Trevena, Inc., a publicly held biopharmaceutical company, served as its President and Chief Executive Officer from 2007 until October 2018, and continues to serve on its board of directors.
+Dr. Gowen joined TamuroBio Inc., a biotechnology company, in August 2019, and served as its part-time Chief Executive Officer until December 2021.
+Dr. Gowen founded Trevena, Inc., a publicly held biopharmaceutical company, and served as its President and Chief Executive Officer from 2007 until October 2018.
 From 1992 to 2007, Dr. Gowen held a variety of leadership roles at GlaxoSmithKline ("GSK"), a global pharmaceutical company.
 Dr. Gowen was previously President and Managing Partner at SR One, the venture capital subsidiary of GSK, where she led its investments in, and served on the board of directors of, numerous companies.
 Until 2002, Dr. Gowen was Vice President, Drug Discovery, Musculoskeletal Diseases at GSK, responsible for drug discovery and early development for osteoporosis, arthritis and metastatic bone disease.
 Dr. Gowen held a tenured academic position in the School of Pharmacology, University of Bath, UK from 1989 to 1992.
 Dr. Gowen received a B.Sc. in biochemistry from the University of Bristol, UK, then received a Ph.D. in cell biology from the University of Sheffield, UK, and received an M.B.A. from The Wharton School of the University of Pennsylvania.
-In addition to serving on the board of Trevena, Inc., Dr. Gowen also currently serves on the boards of directors of the publicly held companies Akebia Therapeutics, Inc., Idera Pharmaceuticals, Inc. and Passage Bio, Inc. Dr. Gowen will be resigning from the boards of Trevena, Inc. and Akebia Therapeutics, Inc. effective May 2021 and June 2021, respectively.
-She also currently serves on the board of directors of Life Sciences Pennsylvania, an industry association.
-Dr. Gowen served on the board of the national biotechnology industry association, BIO, from 2008 to 2018.
+Dr. Gowen currently serves on the boards of directors of the publicly held companies Idera Pharmaceuticals, Inc., Merus N.V. and Passage Bio, Inc. Within the past five years, Dr. Gowen served on the boards of directors of the publicly held companies Trevena, Inc. and Akebia Therapeutics, Inc. Dr. Gowen served on the board of the national biotechnology industry association, BIO, from 2008 to 2018.
 Our Board believes that Dr. Gowen's extensive leadership experience with pharmaceutical and biotechnology companies qualifies her to serve as a director of our company.